National Defense Authorization Act for Fiscal Year 2024: Unidentified flying objects (UFOs)

+The provisions are also known as the UAP Disclosure Act of 2023.
+From the original proposal, several measures have been stripped, including the Federal Government's exercise of eminent domain over UAP-related material controlled by private persons or entities.
+The remaining provisions have been described by journalists covering the subject as a heavily watered down version of the act.
+See § UAP Disclosure Act below.

+In 2026, President Trump said he would order agencies to begin the process of identifying and releasing files related to alien and extraterrestrial life, unidentified aerial phenomena (UAP), and unidentified flying objects (UFOs).

 Foreign Extortion Prevention Act

 The Foreign Extortion Prevention Act (FEPA) enables US authorities to prosecute foreign officials who demand or accept bribes from a US citizen, US company, or within a US jurisdiction.
 Analysts stated that FEPA addresses a longstanding gap in US anti-bribery legislation by tackling the "demand" side of bribery.
 At the same time, the Foreign Corrupt Practices Act (FCPA) focuses on the "supply" side of bribery.

 Counter-extremist working group defunded

 Republicans vigorously opposed the anti-extremism working group created by Secretary of Defense Lloyd Austin.
-That working group had been created by Austin after it became apparent that some service members and veterans had participated in the attack on the US Capitol January 6, 2021.
+That working group had been created by Austin after it became apparent that some service members and veterans had participated in the attack on the US Capitol on January 6, 2021.
 That working group released recommendations at the end of 2021.
 Implementation, however, appeared to stall as Republicans increasingly opposed diversity, equity, and inclusion efforts in the military, which Republicans derided as "wokeness".

 Meanwhile, a recent inspector general report found dozens of troops, who appeared to be advocating violent overthrow of the US government.

 The seriousness of this issue seems apparent from the fact that military and veterans have participated in other violent extremist events.
 For example, the Oklahoma City bomber, Timothy McVeigh, had served with distinction in Operation Desert Storm but had earned a reputation as a sergeant for assigning undesirable work to black servicemen and using derogatory language.